 We aim to help you make the best decision for your child’s smile.
-If you’re searching for braces in Denver, Invisalign in Denver Colorado or Invisalign in Thornton, we can help.
-Call (303) 953-8801 to book an appointment with Dr. Jodi or email [email protected].
+If you’re searching for braces in Denver, Invisalign in Denver, Colorado, or Invisalign in Thornton, we can help.
+Call (303) 953-8801 to book an appointment or complete the online booking form.

 Many Americans are afraid of the dentist, and because of this, they never visit or rarely visit the dentist.
-As a result, untreated oral health problems such as overbite, underbite, and crossbite go unchecked.
-Did you know:
+As a result, untreated oral health problems such as overbite, underbite, and crossbite go unchecked interfering with their quality of life.

 Can Children Outgrow a Malocclusion?

-In some limited cases, children can outgrow a malocclusion as their teeth and jaws continue to grow.
-However, this is not usually the case, and the majority of children will need to seek some type of orthodontic treatment to correct the problem.
+In some limited cases, children can outgrow malocclusion as their teeth and jaws continue to grow.
+However, this is not usually the case, and most children will need to seek orthodontic treatment to correct a misaligned bite or other bite issues.

 Crowding Problems for Children

-Crowding and crooked teeth are common for children, as their teeth are still growing and changing.
-If the teeth become too crowded, it can lead to overbite, underbite and crossbite problems.
+Crowded teeth are common for children, as their teeth are still growing and changing.
+If the teeth become too crowded, it can lead to overbite, underbite, and crossbite problems.

-An overbite is when the top teeth bite down over the bottom teeth.
-A slight overbite is normal for most people as the human skull allows the top teeth to project beyond the bottom teeth naturally.
+An overbite (deep bite) is when the top teeth bite down over the bottom teeth.
+A minor overbite is a common issue for most people as the human skull naturally allows the top teeth to project beyond the bottom teeth.
 However, a severe overbite usually requires some form of treatment.
-This overbite can be due to genetics, gum disease, or even thumb sucking as a child.
+This overbite can be due to genetics, gum disease, or even thumb-sucking as a child.
 Severe overbites can also be caused by pacifiers, bottles, and other childhood habits.
 If your overbite is severe, it can cause the lower jaw to jut out, which can lead to a number of problems, including:

 - Orthodontic headgear: This type of overbite treatment uses a headgear appliance to correct the problem.
 The headgear attaches to the back teeth and pulls them back into place.